-Bats in North America are under assault from a relentless killer.
-It’s called white-nose syndrome (WNS), and it has devastated bat populations in the eastern U.S. and Canada over the past decade.
+Bats in North America are under assault from a relentless killer, called white-nose syndrome (WNS).
+Over the past decade, it has devastated bat populations in the eastern U.S. and Canada.
 More than 6 million bats have died.
 Some species may go extinct.

 How You Can Help